-Welcome to your Friday morning round-up of stories in today’s edition of The Legal Intelligencer.
+Welcome to your Thursday morning round-up of stories in today’s edition of The Legal Intelligencer.
 All of the links below will take you directly to today’s stories, or you can head straight over to The Legal’s homepage.
 (Some stories may require registration or a paid subscription.)

 As always, our People in the News section is on Page 2, and the top stories from our sister publications across the country make up the Page 4 National News section.